 A full semester course to certify students in American Red Cross Lifeguarding.
 Students need to be strong swimmers and must be able to do the breaststroke with whip kick, sidestroke with inverted scissors, and freestyle with rotary breathing.
 The students must be able to tread water using egg beater kick and surface dive and retrieve a 10 pound brick.
 Each class warm up consists of 500-yard swim (20 lengths).
 This course includes CPR for the Professional Rescuer and standard first aid.
 At the completion of this course, the student must pass the Red Cross written and practical test for swimming.
 American Red Cross Administration Fee is $5.00.

-As the demand for enhanced sport and exercise performance continues and the focus on Wellness grows, the cognitive or mental aspects within sport, activity and wellness are being exposed.
-Sport, Exercise and Wellness Psychology has evolved through this need.
-Specifically, this course will relate the application of conventional psychological areas (personality, motivation, aggression, etc.) to the arena of sport.
-The focus on psychological skills as applied to performance and wellness is also an essential element of this ever changing field.
+As the demand for enhanced physical performance continues and the focus on Wellness grows, the cognitive or mental aspects within wellness and physical activity is exposed.
+Wellness, Exercise, and Sport Psychology has evolved through this need.
+Specifically, this course will relate the application of conventional psychological areas (personality, motivation, aggression, etc.) to the arena of wellness and physical activity.
+The application of psychological skills to performance and wellness is also an essential element of this ever-changing field.

 This course is designed to examine theories and techniques in coaching through developing information, organization and management skills.
 Development of technical information, safety aspects and human relationships will be studied.
 The practicum experience brings the student to an on-site awareness and participation.
 This course satisfies the state guidelines for elementary and secondary coaching certification.
 This course satisfies the requirements of the NYS Education Department Coaching Certification Course: Theory and Technique of Coaching.